Nice to meet you.

 • Your direct supervisor should be informed of all expected absences as soon as possible: a two-week notice is preferred.

-• Notice of unexpected absences should be given as soon as possible, but at least one hour before your shift is to begin.
+• Notice of unexpected absences should be given as soon as possible, but at least one hour before your shift begins.

-• If you cannot give prior notice, please talk to your supervisor and HR as soon as possible.
+• If you cannot give prior notice, please immediately talk to your supervisor and HR.
 We’ll want to know why you could not give notice.

-• If you fail to return to work after a scheduled leave or are absent without notice for two consecutive workdays, we will assume that you have abandoned your job, and we’ll send you a letter ending your employment.
+• If you fail to return to work after a scheduled leave or are absent without notice for two consecutive workdays, we will assume that you have abandoned your job and send you a letter ending your employment.

 Account for your workplace culture

-We are hearing a lot about things like work/life balance, employee well-being, and company culture nowadays.
+We hear much about things like work/life balance, employee well-being, and company culture.

 • Are you looking at your employees as humans with real problems?